 Skip to main content

 Once your workspace is set up, most day-to-day use happens directly in Slack.
-You can start a conversation with an @coderabbit mention, through Slack assistant entry points (when enabled), or with slash commands like /plan, /learn, and /automations.
+You can start with an @coderabbit mention in any channel or thread, or open the CodeRabbit app to chat directly.
+Slash commands are also available for specific actions.

 Entry pointWhat it doesDetails